AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/comparisonwithjira.png" width="90%">

+The synchronization from JIRA to the Hyperloop train system can take up to 30 minutes.

 ## Adding and configuring a wagon to an analysis
 #### 1. <a name="addwagon"></a>Adding a new wagon:
 Using the _My Analyses_ page, inside of the _Analysis_ you want to add the wagon to, click on `✚ Add new wagon`.